 Parting thoughts on Hikkaduwa Sri Lanka

 Knowing the good, the meh, and the ugly, would we still visit Hikkaduwa?
 Absolutely.
 Sri Lanka is full of amazing nature and history and your trip wouldn’t be complete without seeing the sea.
 If you like whale watching, they even have those tours too.
+We are putting Hikkaduwa into our best of Sri Lanka guide.

 Just be aware of meh and ugly.
 Look for the good and plan the right amount of time to find your fun and move on down the road for more adventure.
 Unless you are way short on your vitamin sea, Hikkaduwa will be a couple day stop on an epic Sri Lanka journey.